Bimbum1337/ISRO-R-DEVKIT/docs/contributing.md

 ### Missing a feature?

 We're lacking a lot of features, for sure.
-We'd love to hear what you would like to see in upcommong versions.
+We'd love to hear what you would like to see in upcoming versions.
 Please request new features through the issue tracker on GitLab.
 You're allowed to remove the predefined text as it is only suitable for bugreports.